-In 1997 she began directing productions at Nissan Nativ Acting Studio as well as in fringe theaters, and has to this day directed over 15 plays.
+Ms. Beltov’s dedication to creating outstanding theatrical productions led her to the field of directing, primarily for the Nissan Nativ Acting Studio and fringe theaters, where her approach has received substantial recognition in Israel, Canada and Russia.
 Her work focuses on original plays by young artists and incorporates movement derived from the actor, built on improvisation during the rehearsal process.

 Best Choreography at the 2004 Israeli Theater Prize ("Tzur VeYerushalayim" – Beit Lessin Theater)